DDS-TuanLD/HcPullData/README.md

-# Update data from Cloud to
+# Update data from Cloud to hc